sparrowchuchu/wehelp-step1/README.md

 - Jinja2

 ## Assignment - Week 5
-use SQL statements to manage data in MySQL.
+Use SQL statements to manage data in MySQL.

 ## Assignment - Week 6
+Build a member system.